Botspot/Pi-Power-Tools/README.md

 ![flash download options](https://i.ibb.co/3RRfnrR/flash-dl-opts.png)
 If Download is selected, this window will appear next asking which download mode you want.
 ![Flash tool second page](https://i.ibb.co/dmL3b7s/flash2.png)
-The first mode is slightly faster than the second one.
+The first mode is much faster than the second one.
 Breakdown of the pros and cons:
 | Faster mode | Slower mode|
 |--|--|